 - 2 tsp Gregg's Sumac Ground Blend

-- Sumac and Herb Rub: Mix together garlic, mint, olive oil and Gregg’s Sumac Ground Blend to make a paste.
+- In a bowl, mix together garlic, mint, olive oil and Gregg’s Sumac Ground Blend to make a paste.
 Rub the paste into the lamb chops**.
 Refrigerate while preparing the vegetables.

 - Preheat oven to 200°C (fan assisted).
 Toss the prepared vegetables in the olive oil and place in a single layer on an oven tray.
 Roast for 30-35 minutes until tender.
 Remove from the oven and place in a bowl.
 Toss through the sumac dressing while the vegetables are still hot.
 Leave to cool to room temperature.

-- Change oven to a medium to high grill setting.
-Place the marinated lamb chops on a grill rack.
+- Change oven to medium to high grill (or fangrill) setting, keeping at 200°C. Place the marinated lamb chops on a grill rack.
 Grill the chops for 6-7 minutes on each side until the lamb is cooked.
 Alternatively they may be cooked on a preheated BBQ over a medium heat.
 Rest the lamb for 5 minutes before serving.